YPares/porcupine/README.md

 Aside from that, funflow and porcupine don't operate at the same level of
-abstraction: funflow is for software devs building applications the way they want, while porcupine is higher-level and more opinionated and featureful, and targets software devs at the same time as data analysts.
-However, porcupine doesn't make any choice in terms of computation/visualization library or anything.
+abstraction: funflow is for software devs building applications the way they want, while porcupine is higher-level and more featureful, and targets software devs at the same time as modelers or data analysts.
+However, porcupine doesn't make any choice in terms of computation, visualization, etc. libraries or anything.
 That part is still up to the user.

-But since the caching/arrow API is the same, as a software dev you can start by using porcupine, and if you realize you don't actually need the high level features (config, rebinding of inputs, logging, etc) then drop the dependency and transition to funflow's level.
-The main goal of porcupine is to be a tool to structure your app, a backbone that helps you kickstart e.g. a data pipeline/analytics application while keeping the boilerplate (config, I/O) to a minimum, while providing a common framework if you have code (tasks, serializing functions) to share between several applications of that type.
+The main goal of Porcupine is to be a tool to structure your app, a backbone that helps you kickstart e.g. a data pipeline/analytics application while keeping the boilerplate (config, I/O) to a minimum, while providing a common framework if you have code (tasks, serializing functions) to share between several applications of that type.
+But since the arrow and caching API is the same in both Funflow and Porcupine, as a software dev you can start by using porcupine, and if you realize you don't actually need the high level features (config, rebinding of inputs, logging, etc) then drop the dependency and transition to Funflow's level.

 #### I like the idea of tasks that automatically maintain and merge their requirements when they compose, but I want to deal with configuration, CLI and everything myself.
 Can I do that?